 - Data display in graphical chart format for a crystal clear overview

 Seven products met our requirements.
 After reviewing and testing each one for 7 to 14 days, the winner by a landslide was Tuleap.
-It quickly became our top choice that all other had to measure up to.
+It quickly became our top choice that all others had to measure up to.

 With that, the story doesn’t end.
 It’s just the beginning of endless possibilities.

-After using Tuleap, a vision of support ticket, change request and bug submissions over a secure and direct connection from SAP Business One to Tuleap emerged.
+After using Tuleap, a vision of support ticket, change request, and bug submissions over a secure and direct connection from SAP Business One to Tuleap emerged.
 The idea is to allow SAP Business One end users the ability to submit requests to Tuleap while never leaving the SAP Business One GUI environment to